RedPitaya/RedPitaya-Learn-FPGA/fpgaexample01.rst

 To use the calculator connect the 3.3 V to the expansion connector inputs with wires, use a protoboard.

-Exp_p from 0 to 3 is the 4 bit input word A. Exp_p from 0 to 3 is the 4 bit input word B. To select the word connect the one bits to the 3.3 V. The 8 bits output is shown in the leds.
+Exp_p from 0 to 3 is the 4 bit input word A. Exp_n from 0 to 3 is the 4 bit input word B. To select the word connect the one bits to the 3.3 V. The 8 bits output is shown in the leds.

 The 2 bits in exp_p 7 and 6 are used to choose the function.
 00 is the sum, 01 is the subtraction, 10 is the multiplication and 11 is the division.
 Try multiplication by two and dividing by two and you will see the leds rotate.